sekiya-lab/sekiya-lab.github.io/researches.md

 ## Software Defined Networking (SDN)

 We are working on SDN for management of data center networks, cloud networks and carrier networks.
 One of the most effective usages of SDN is a path control of carrier networks and enterprise networks.
-The project called "[GINEW](http://wp.ginew.net/){: target="_blank" }" is an Open Source SDN implementation developed with [KEIO University](https://www.sfc.keio.ac.jp/){: target="_blank" } and [NICT](https://testbed.nict.go.jp/){: target="_blank" }.
+The project called "GINEW" is an Open Source SDN implementation developed with [KEIO University](https://www.sfc.keio.ac.jp/){: target="_blank" } and [NICT](https://testbed.nict.go.jp/){: target="_blank" }.
 GINEW stands for “General Integrated Network Engineering Workbox”.
 The SDN framework can control VPLS path on several routers and provide GUI for users.
 Administrators and users can switch VPLS path easily and avoid conflictions of VPLS configs.

 [![ginew1]({{ "assets/images/ginew1.jpg" | relative_url }}){: class="thumb" }]({{ "assets/images/ginew1.jpg" | relative_url }})
 [![ginew2]({{ "assets/images/ginew2.jpg" | relative_url }}){: class="thumb" }]({{ "assets/images/ginew2.jpg" | relative_url }})